 For purposes of determining BCR eligibility, CAISO uses a concept called Commitment Period.
 A Commitment Period consists of the consecutive time periods within a Trading Day when a resource is on-line, synchronized to the grid, and available for dispatch.
 A Commitment Period is comprised of two distinct sub-types – Self-Commitment Period and CAISO Commitment Period.
 The portion of a Commitment Period where a resource submits Energy Self-Schedule or A/S self-provision is called a Self-Commitment Period.
 A Self-Commitment Period may include time periods when a resource is not operating pursuant of an Energy Self-schedule or A/S self-provision, but must be on due to Ramping constraints or a Minimum Run Time or Minimum Down Time requirement.
 Resources are not eligible for BCR of SUC, MLC or TC during Self-Commitment Periods, but are eligible for BCR of awarded Energy and A/S. The portion of a Commitment Period that is not a Self-Commitment Period is called a CAISO Commitment Period.
 Resources are eligible to receive BCR for SUC, MLC, TC, awarded Energy and A/S during a CAISO Commitment Period.

 SUC, MLC and TC for each market and resource are determined in Pre-calculation Start-Up and Minimum Load Cost.
 The commitment costs together with the energy and AS bid costs are then used as inputs to calculate a resource’s net difference between costs and revenues in separate Pre-calculations by market --- IFM Net Amount, RUC Net Amount, and RTM Net Amount.
 If the difference between the total costs and the market revenues is positive in the relevant market, then the net amount represents a Shortfall.
 If the difference is negative in the relevant market, the net amount represents a Surplus.
 For each resource or, in the case of a MSS entity that has elected net settlement, all MSS resources collectively, the IFM, RUC, and RTM Shortfalls and Surpluses are then netted over all hours of a Trading Day, with the IFM Shortfalls and Surpluses netted separately from the RUC and RTM Shortfalls and Surpluses.
 Thus, RUC or RTM surpluses over the entire Trading Day are used to offset a RTM or RUC shortfall, respectively, incurred over the entire Trading Day.
-For either IFM or the combined RUC and RTM netting, if the net amount over the Trading Day is positive (a Shortfall), then the resource or net-settled MSS entity receives a BCR Uplift Payment equal to the net Trading Day amount under CC 6620 – RUC and RTM Bid Cost Recovery Settlement (for a combined RUC and RTM shortfall), or CC 6630 IFM Bid Cost Recovery Settlement (for an IFM shortfall).
+For either IFM or the combined RUC and RTM netting, if the net amount over the Trading Day is positive (a Shortfall), then the resource or net-settled MSS entity receives a BCR Uplift Payment equal to the net Trading Day amount under CC 6620 – RUC and RTM Bid Cost Recovery Settlement (for a combined RUC and RTM shortfall), or CC 66200 – RUC and RTM Bid Cost Recovery EIM Settlement, or CC 6630 IFM Bid Cost Recovery Settlement (for an IFM shortfall).

 While there is one IFM Bid Cost Recovery payment per resource per day, the methodology for allocation of IFM Bid Cost Uplift per Trading Hour occurs in two tiers.
 IFM Costs are first allocated in CC 6636 IFM Bid Cost Recovery Tier 1 Allocation based upon IFM Load Uplift Obligation, and any remaining costs are allocated pro rata to Measured Demand under CC 6637 IFM Bid Cost Recovery Tier 2 Allocation.